 untitled sketches, 2019 handmade cast abaca and cotton papers, wood, insulation foam board, fencing wire, dimensions vary though as a guide the white side panels are 8’ high

-The galleries on this page show variations of something elusive rather the steps taken towards a clear and final portrait.
+The galleries on this page show variations of something elusive rather the steps directed towards a clear and final portrait.
 Well chosen moments in time go deeper than a single timeless, for-the-ages work.
 Show the journey over journey’s end.

-Because they use some of the same parts, these variations only appear together in a gallery of photographs.
+They use some of the same parts, so these variations only appear together in a gallery of photographs.
 Or, in the shop window, they’ll appear one after the next over time.

-There’s something fascinating and maybe unbecoming poking a stick at our notions of how artwork is created to be finished and left alone.
+There’s something fascinating and maybe unbecoming about poking a stick at our notions of how artwork is created to be finished and left alone.
 Our works are meant to be unique and lasting, but not permanent.

 For our shop front window work, we’ll invite feedback of any kind.
 And we’ll show that feedback on a monitor at the side of the window.